 For any transceiver module, there are some common-badness types that we may meet.
 They are:

 In order to figure out where’s the fault, we can adopt several measures to judge an optical transceiver module.
 The first is visual method, which is the simplest.
 Check the faulty fiber optic module appearance.
 Whether there is obvious damage, component burned black, crack, leakage, even tin or not.
 The second method is by comparing the fiber module with another good module.
 Use certain tools and a good fiber transceiver module.
 Test the good module and the target module.
 Mainly analyze circuit parts or components' resistance, voltage, waveform, etc. Then make a comparison.
 The third one is substitution method.
 To replace the components of the module, then to analyze the change of operating parameters.

 The five common problems listed in the last part might be faults internally.
 Take the 1G SFP transceiver as example, we are going to present the phenomenons belonging to each type.
-Also the possible reasons and maintenance methods will be given.
+Also the possible reasons and fiber optic troubleshooting & maintenance methods will be given.

 Fiber transceiver module optical power badness performance: